heathermiller/dist-prog-book/chapter/8/big-data.md

 - Programming Models
   - Data parallelism (most popular, standard map/reduce/functional pipelining)
-    - PM of MapReduce: basic, limitation, pipelining > FlumeJava
+    - PM of MapReduce: What is the motivation for MapReduce?
+How does the abstraction capture problem in a easy way?
+What are the map and reduce functions?
+What are limitations of this model?
+In real world applications, we want to do pipelining and it comes with lots of management issues, thus we introduce FlumeJava.
+    - PM of Dryad: What if we think individual computation tasks as vertices?
+We essentially construct a communication graph between those vertices.
+What programmers need to do is to describe this DAG graph and let Dryad execution engine to construct the execution plan and take care of scheduling.
+Like MP, writing raw Dryad is hard, programmers need to understand system resources and other lower-level details.
+This motivates a more declarative programming model: DryadLINQ as a querying language.
-    - PM of Dryad: can support DAG computation, limitations: low-level, `Q: Should this go to execution model?`
+    `Q: Should this go to execution model?`
-    - PM of Spark, RDD/lineage: can support iterative algorithm, interactive analytics
+    - PM of Spark, RDD/lineage: can support iterative algorithm, interactive analytics; what is Spark? why is Spark so powerful - RDD and API?
+What is a RDD and why is it so efficient? properties of a RDD? why is RDD better than DSM?
+What are the transformations and actions available in Spark ?
   - Large-scale Parallelism on Graphs
     - Why a separate graph processing model? what is a BSP? working of BSP?
 Do not stress more since its not a map reduce world exactly.
   - Querying: more declarative `Q: put here or in the execution model?`
-    - DryadLINQ, SQL-like, use Dryad as execution engine;
+    - DryadLINQ: SQL-like, uses Dryad as execution engine;
+    `Suggestion: Merge this with Dryad above?`
-    - Pig, on top of Hadoop, independent of execution platform, in theory can compiled into DryadLINQ too; what is the performance gain/lost?
+    - Pig: on top of Hadoop, independent of execution platform, in theory can compiled into DryadLINQ too; what is the performance gain/lost?
 Easier to debug?
-    - Hive, SQL-like, on top of Hadoop, what is the performance gain/lost.
+    `Q: Hive, SQL-like, on top of Hadoop, what is the performance gain/lost.`
     - Dremel, query natively w/o translating into MP jobs
     - Spark SQL - how is it different from other above models?
 How does it leverage Spark execution engine and enhanced RDDs like data frames? what are its goals? whats a Dataframe API and how is it different from a RDD?

 - Execution Models
   - MapReduce (intermediate writes to disk)
-    - Limitations, iteration, performance
+    - Limitations, iteration, optimizations done by MP and FlumeJava
-  - Spark (all in memory)
-      what is Spark? why is Spark so powerful - RDD and API?
-What is a RDD and why is it so efficient? properties of a RDD? why is RDD better than DSM?
-What are the transformations and actions available in Spark ?
-Explain with PageRank example why Spark is better than map reduce. what are the limitations of Spark ?
+  - Spark (all in memory): Explain with PageRank example why Spark is better than map reduce. what are the limitations of Spark ?
   - Pregel
     Overview of Pregel.
 Its implementation and working. its limitations.
 Do not  stress more since we have a better model GraphX to explain a lot.
-- Performance
+- Evaluation: Given same algorithm, what is the performance differences between Hadoop, Spark, Dryad and SparkSQL?
+There are no direct comparison for all those models, but we could explain the scale of differences.
 - Things people are building on top of MapReduce/Spark
-  - // FlumeJava? ...Etc
   - Ecosystem, everything interoperates with GFS or HDFS, or makes use of stuff like protocol buffers so systems like Pregel and MapReduce and even MillWheel...

 ## Programming Model